Comas20/PM-Telef-101C/README.md

 ## 1.3 DASHBOARD dir

-(TO BE COMPLETED)
+In the __DASHBOARD Directory__ it is stored the Power BI interactive dashboard of accidents prediction.

+- (Arxiu del dashboard): This file contains the main interactive dashboard
+- (Qualsevol altre arxiu necessari)

 ### 1.3.1 Dashboard structure

-(TO BE COMPLETED)
+With the tool Power BI as a main developer, an interactive dashboard with data analyitics has been created in order to identifying trends and implement targeted safety measures to reduce accidents in the future.
+It is very important to select the most appropiate charts and diagrams that show the most relevant information.

+This is why we have selected:
+(posar els diferents tipus de charts que s'han triat, per a quina informació i perquè)

+- chart 1: This chart has been selected to display...............
+- chart 2: This chart has been selected to display...............

 ### 1.3.2 Insertion of data

-Once the structure of the dashboard is completed showing all charts and diagrams of most interest, it is time to introduce the dataset `predicciones_accidentes.xlsx`.
+Once the structure of the dashboard is completed showing all charts and diagrams of most interest, it is time to introduce the dataset `final_predicciones_accidentes.xlsx`.

 ### 1.3.3 Dashboard evaluation